potassco-asp-course/motivation/README.md

   In case you learn that it is true later on, and add it to your program, it changes it truth value from false to true

-  Just as many things in live that draw upon assumption
+  Just as many things in life that draw upon assumption

   Examples include:
   - birds fly and penguins